-The rear brake lever is located on the left handlebar.
-To apply the rear brake, pull the brake lever toward the handlebar grip.
+The brake pedal is located on the right side of the ATV and the rear brake lever is located on the left handlebar.
+To apply the rear brake, push down on the brake pedal or pull the brake lever toward the handlebar grip.